 18+ | Please play responsibly | Terms and Conditions apply | Commercial Content

 The Italian team are not entirely short of ability.
 In Ange Capuozzo, they have one of the brightest fullback talents in the game.
 A player who can magic something out of nothing has the potential to make a massive difference to their long-term future.

-Predictions for New Zealand vs Italy
+New Zealand vs Italy Predictions

+18+ | Please play responsibly | Terms and Conditions apply | Commercial Content